 Audio Format Guide

 Not sure which format you need?
 Each format has different trade-offs around file size, quality, compatibility, and use case.
-This page covers the formats supported by QuickAudioConvert and when to use each one.
+This page covers the main output formats and all supported input formats — including AIFF, ALAC, AMR, AC3, and MOV.

 .mp3